 There’s just something special about making your first barrel grill.
 They’re not nearly as complicated as a smoker, but arguably just as useful.
 While a barrel grill is great for beginner welders, a skilled welder can create a masterpiece better than some of those $5,000 pre-built grills.

-If you’re interested in building a grill for yourself, check out our in-depth article with step-by-step instructions and important tips and tricks that’ll save you a lot of time and headache.
+If you’re interested in building a grill for yourself, check out our in-depth article with important tips and tricks that’ll save you a lot of time and headache.

 All Around the Campfire

 Another perfect project for summer get-togethers is a fire pit or firewood rack.
 Whether you prefer roasting marshmallows, hot dogs or starburst, a fire pit is one of the best ways to enjoy the summer nights.
 It’s also one of the most accessible projects to create.
 Based on your skill, you can make your firepit or firewood rack as complex or as simple as you’d like.

 With a firepit, you will need to take heat and airflow into account.
 The good news is that this is not nearly as tricky compared to a grill or smoker.
 Just make sure oxygen can get in around your fire to keep the coals fed.

 If you’re going to have children running around, it might also be a good idea to build a way to enclose the pit.
 As for firewood racks, having some kind of roof shelter is a great way to keep the rain off.

 For some of us, the best stage for summer celebrations is outside on the lawn.
 And to keep your lawn happy, there are a few summer projects you might want to look at.
 For instance, you’d be amazed how many welders actually build their own aerators.